• Recipe Index

 You might want to try serving this with some speckbohnen (German green beans), braised red cabbage with apples and/or spaetzle.

-I use my Le Creuset Enameled Cast-Iron Oval French Oven to make this dish which works perfectly (affiliate link).
+I use my Le Creuset Cast-Iron Oval French Oven to make this dish which works well (affiliate link).

 Print Recipe